ansible/awx/docs/docsite/rst/common/search.rst

 Other search considerations
 ------------------------------

-The following are a few things about searching in the controller that you should be aware of:
+The following are a few things about searching in AWX that you should be aware of:

 - There's currently no supported syntax for **OR** queries.
 All search terms get **AND**'d in the query parameters.
 - The left-hand portion of a search parameter can be wrapped in quotes to support searching for strings with spaces.
 - Currently, the values in the Fields are direct attributes expected to be returned in a **GET** request.
-Whenever you search against one of the values, the controller essentially does an ``__icontains`` search.
+Whenever you search against one of the values, AWX essentially does an ``__icontains`` search.
 So, for example, ``name:localhost`` would send back ``?name__icontains=localhost``.
-The controller currently performs this search for every Field value, even ``id``, which is not ideal.
+AWX currently performs this search for every Field value, even ``id``, which is not ideal.

 Sort